hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 ## What and whose support is needed for encryption?

-Encryption is done by the JSON serializer/deserializer which we use to create and read the cached entry.
+Encryption is done by the JSON serializer/deserializer which we use to create and read the stored entry.
 The data migration task is where the fun will happen.

 ##  Are we going to test the encryption in QA before Prod?
 How?